pixlise/wasmoon/README.md

 npm test # ensure everything it's working fine
 ```

+NOTE: on Windows if running under gitbash, use winbuild:wasm:docker:dev and winbuild instead of the above

 ### Ubuntu / Debian / MacOS

 You need to install [emscripten](https://emscripten.org/) and ensure it is on your `PATH`.